nsoperations/Carthage/README.md

 ## Change Log

+### 0.41.2+nsoperations

+- Fixed bug where removing transitive dependencies (remove dependencies from Cartfile) could lead to an error when running `carthage update`

 ### 0.41.1+nsoperations

 - Fixed bug where concurrent git fetches on `bootstrap` could corrupt the local git cache